Hello friends! Today’s post is sponsored by Eagle Brand® Sweetened Condensed Milk, and we are making some Cookie dough Fudge.

 - Coconut Fudge

-If you make this recipe please tag me on instagram, I always love seeing your creations!
+If you make this recipe please tag me on instagram, and leave a comment below I always love hearing from you and seeing your creations!

 Cookie Dough Fudge